Inverness-shire Militia Plaid Brooch

 I was never too sure what it actually was.
 It’s not like a regular piper’s plaid brooch with a Cairngorm Stone in the middle.
 Nor does it have any obvious regimental insignia to be found on similar items from the Seaforths, Camerons, Gordons or the Black Watch.
 It’s also a couple of centimetres smaller in diameter than most plaid brooches you see.

 Nevertheless it’s obviously a well-worked and fairly intricate piece made of nickel, which you don’t see modern brooches made from.
 I thought it was perhaps a brooch for a “Fly-Plaid”.
-Regardless, I’ve always used it to adorn my Feather Bonnet.
+Regardless, I’ve always used it to adorn my Feather Bonnet shown in my Uniform Tour.
 Being a little bigger than the cap badges usually worn on a Feather Bonnet, I thought it looked that bit better.
 It always bugged me that I didn’t know where it came from though.
 I don’t like to wear historic items of uniform without “knowing the story”, so to speak…

 Now fast-forward circa 25 years, from the early 90s to last week.
 I was doing my regular internet search for piping uniform accessories, and I saw the exact same brooch posted here on Pinterest by a Scottish militaria expert whom I know, detailing it as a Piper’s Plaid Brooch of the Inverness-shire Militia from circa 1850.

 The Inverness-shire Militia were formed in 1802 and served on garrison in a number of places around the UK, and also supplied men to regiments fighting in the Crimean War.
 They were re-designated in 1876 as the 76th (Highland Light Infantry) Militia, and in 1881 became the 2nd Battalion of the Queens Own Cameron Highlanders.